emojicode/emojicode.github.io/src/reference/variables.md

 Obviously, you cannot change a constant variable.
 If you try to reassign a constant variable you will get a compiler error.

-## Declaring and assigning mutable variables
+## Declaring and Assigning Mutable Variables

 Sometimes, however, you will need variables whose value can be modified.
 This is were mutable variables come in.